Tar Heels, add or make changes to your Spring Meal Plan starting December 18th.

 • Partner with Vegans for Peace on campus.

-“I am an advocate for the environment.”
+“I am an advocate for the environment, and I eat a climate-friendly diet.”

 “I eat halal.”